I beg to move,

 It is a pleasure to serve under your chairmanship, Mr Stringer, for the first time, I believe.
 I congratulate my right hon.
 Friend the Member for Exeter (Mr Bradshaw) on securing this debate and I thank all other hon.
 Members who have contributed and will contribute.

 My experience has taught me that it is the people who make the NHS, Mr Stringer.
-It is not just the ones that politicians always talk about—doctors, nurses, paramedics and midwives.
+It is not just the ones whom politicians always talk about—doctors, nurses, paramedics and midwives.
 The NHS has amazing people working as laboratory technicians, physiotherapists, speech and language therapists, pharmacists, medical secretaries; people working in finance, planning, leadership, estates management, catering and cleaning.
-Add to that all the people who work in social care, providing care and support to people in their own homes, and in nursing and residential homes.
-We have an army of people all dedicated to health and care.
+Add to that all the people who work in social care, providing care and support to people in their own homes, and in nursing and residential homes, and we have an army of people all dedicated to health and care.

 Many of the people in that army do not begin their lives in the UK.
 We have always welcomed people—particularly, but not exclusively, doctors, nurses and midwives—from other parts of the world.
 In the last 20 years, the migration into the NHS from other EU countries has been significant, so that EU migrants now make up more than 5% of nurses, one in 10 of all hospital doctors and more than 5% of midwives.
 There are more than 60,000 EU citizens working in our NHS, giving their lives to helping our NHS.
 There are another estimated 90,000 EU citizens working in our social care system.
 Joan Pons Laplana, a Spanish nurse who has worked in the NHS for 17 years and just won the nurse of the year award, says that the uncertainty over Brexit is leading to EU citizens leaving the NHS.
 Whatever the Government say about EU citizens’ rights, their message is not yet getting through and it is not being believed.
 People are not hearing them.